letung3105/csproject-2020-siem/docs/sprint01/PortScanEventHorizontal.md

 + `TcpConnectionToClosedPortEvent` will be produced whenever a host is trying to send TCP packets to a closed port on another host.
 	+ A TCP packet is determined to be sent to a closed port by detecting a pattern of packet transmission.
 The initial TCP packet (SYN) will be replied with a RST-packet, if it is sent to a closed port.

-+ `VerticalPortScanEvent` will be raised whenever the number of `TcpConnectionToClosedPortEvent` reaches a certain threshold and a set time window
++ `HorizontalPortScanEvent` will be raised whenever the number of `TcpConnectionToClosedPortEvent` reaches a certain threshold of connections to a certain port and a set time window